markomanninen/creativepowerofthefloweroflife/newitems.md

 Above kind of ornaments are very common in Zakopane town, Poland.
 The Flower of Life is called *Kwiat Życia* in Polish.
 The left photo presented above is from the Tatra Museum in Zakopane collection and used with permission<!-- cite author="muzeumtatrzanskie.pl" title="Muzeum Tatrzanskie - Willa Oksza" date="" location="" type="website" href="http://www.muzeumtatrzanskie.pl/?strona%2Cdoc%2Cpol%2Cglowna%2C1376%2C0%2C842%2C1%2C1376%2Cant.html" -->.
 The right photo is from museum, but taken and permitted for use by Andre<!-- cite author="niemasciemy.wordpress.com" title="Wzory i ornamenty w domach góralskich a symbol kwiatu życia" date="" location="" type="website" href="https://niemasciemy.wordpress.com/2015/10/20/wzory-i-ornamenty-w-domach-goralskich-a-symbol-kwiatu-zycia/" -->.
 You can find more similar photos from my Pinterest collection<!-- cite author="Marko Manninen" title="Flower of Life Pinterest board" date="" location="" type="website" href="http://pinterest.com/markomanninen/flower-of-life-history/" -->.

 The FOL symbol has been used widely on woodcarvings around the Europe and the Mediterranean world in 1600 - 1900 AD.
-It was a common practice for carpenters to decorate ready-made buildings with circular symbols.
+It was a common practice for carpenters to signature ready-made buildings with circular symbols.
 It is possible that the FOL eventually become a sign of woodworking guilds at that era.
 You can see similar practice on the wood pole below:

 ![Wooden pole from Cyprus](/media/wooden-pole.png){caption=1 width=600}

-Hexagonal ornament and carvings on the wooden pole was brought from the mountains to the medieval museum of Lemesos (Limassol, Cyprus) when the original 1600 AD orthodox church roof was replaced by a new one.
+The hexagonal ornament and carvings on the wooden pole was brought from the mountains to the medieval museum of Lemesos (Limassol, Cyprus) when the original 1600 AD orthodox church roof was replaced by a new one.
 The underside of the pole, although dim to see clearly, also has the FOL class 2 symbol.
+I have found many similar samples from From Romania too.

 <!--